 "Every day since Jack has gone the florist has delivered one long-stemmed red rose to my home.
 I learned that Jack actually had included a provision for the flowers in his will.
 One red rose to be delivered to me every day for the rest of my life."

 Sayde passed away in June 1983.
 The Bennys are interred next to each other in the Hillside Memorial Park Cemetery in Culver City, California.

-The resemblance between the real-life posthumous daily gift of a rose from Jack Benny to his beloved wife and the poem about a deceased husband sending a yearly bouquet of roses to his widow notwithstanding, the one is not about the other.
+Despite the resemblance between the real-life posthumous daily gift of a rose from Jack Benny to his beloved wife and the above-reproduced poem about a deceased husband's sending a yearly bouquet of roses to his widow, the latter is not about the former.
 The poem is the work of James A. Kisner, a poet who has seen a number of his works published over the years.
 He wrote "Roses for Rose" in 1998, and in 2001 it was included in Chicken Soup for the Gardener's Soul.

 And every year her husband sent them, tied with pretty bows.

 The year he died, the roses were delivered to her door.

 The card said, "Be my Valentine", like all the years before.